coreinfrastructure/best-practices-badge/doc/security.md

    Session data is intentionally kept small, because of the limited amount of data available in a cookie.
-   To counteract session hijacking, we configure the production environment to always communicate over an enrypted channel using TLS (see file config/environments/production.rb which sets "config.force_ssl" to true).
+   To counteract session hijacking, we configure the production environment to always communicate over an encrypted channel using TLS (see file config/environments/production.rb which sets "config.force_ssl" to true).
    The design allows users to drop cookies at any time